-The EPDP Phase 2 continues to provide an opportunity for the GNSO community to test improvements from the GNSO Council's PDP 3.0 project.
-PDP 3.0 is a Council initiative aimed at introducing incremental improvements to enhance efficiency and effectiveness of the PDP working groups, as well as empower the GNSO Council to better serve in its role as the manager of the policy development process.
+Progress continues on PDP 3.0, a Council initiative aimed at introducing incremental improvements to enhance the efficiency and effectiveness of the PDP working groups, as well as to empower the GNSO Council to better serve in its role as the manager of the policy development process.
+The GNSO Council is in the process of deploying the fourteen (14) PDP 3.0 improvements based on their respective time frames.